mzaieda/Twitter-Sentiment-Analysis-Mobile-App/README.md

 ## Disclaimer
 This app does **not** give a comprehensive view about the sentiment of the Twitter users, in fact it just analyses a very small portion of tweets.

-This app has meant to be for educational purposes only, you can clone/fork/change it as you wish and practise with it.
+The app has meant to be for educational purposes only, you can clone/fork/change it as you wish and practise with it.

 **Do not** use it if you need accurate analysis of the sentiment.